Register a Vital Record

 Mail completed form to: Bureau of Vital Records, 930 Wildwood Drive, Jefferson City, MO 65109

-To request a certificate of live birth or additional copies and further details about correctly documenting an out of facility birth/home birth, please contact the Bureau of Vital Records at 573-751-6378.
+Download a certificate of live birth to get started and carefully review the directions below.
+To request a paper copy of a certificate of live birth or for further details about correctly documenting an out of facility birth/home birth, contact the Bureau of Vital Records at 573-751-6387, Option 3.

 Completing Data Items